seewoo5/seewoo5.github.io/_posts/2023-02-16-congruence-subgroup-image.md

 satisfies $\iota(\bar{g}) \equiv I_3 \,(\mathrm{mod}\,M)$, so $\bar{g} \in \Gamma\_{\mathrm{PGL}\_2}(M)$ but $\bar{g}$ is not in the image of $\Gamma\_{\mathrm{SL}\_2}(8)$ by Lemma.[^1]

-Finally, let's prove the Lemma.
+Here's a proof of the Lemma.
 Write $M = 2^k \cdot M_0$ where $k \geq 3$ and $2 \nmid M_0$.
 It is known that $5$ is an order $2^{k-2}$ element in $(\mathbb{Z}/2^k \mathbb{Z})^\times$ (one can check this by applying binomial theorem to $5 = 1 + 4$).
 Now let $x_0 = \pm 5^{2^{k-3}}$ where the sign is choosen as $x_0 \not \equiv 1 \,(\mathrm{mod}\,8)$.